hokify/haxios/README.md

 * interceptors
 * get,post,..etc methods
 * dynamic baseURL ..
+* onUploadProgress on client via XHR
 * and more to come

 not implemented yet:
 * cancel request token support tests / matrix .. could work, but unsure.
+* fully support and port test library from axios

 target support is es6 / modern browsers